What to See in Turin in One Day: Is Turin Worth Visiting?

 • Time spent there: 30 minutes including a little coffee and croissant action

-Start your day in Turin at Piazza San Carlo, since it’s the perfect place to linger a bit before heading to the nearby Egyptian Museum.
-Remember, you’ll want an early start if you’re going to fit everything into a single day in Turin!
-Get your tickets for the Egyptian Museum for 9 am, and wander around Piazza San Carlo before then.
+I started my day in Turin at Piazza San Carlo since it’s the perfect place to linger a bit before heading to the nearby Egyptian Museum.
+Remember, I wanted an early start if I was going to fit everything into a single day in Turin!
+Get your tickets for the Egyptian Museum at 9 am, and wander around Piazza San Carlo before then.

 Piazza San Carlo is a large, centrally located, rectangular square with a bronze equestrian statue of Duke Emmanuel Philibert smack in the middle, with two mirror-image churches, Santa Cristina and San Carlo Borromeo, perfectly framing it.
 It’s a scene straight out of a Renaissance painting, minus the tourists who haven’t woken up yet.